dragon7-fc/misc/algorithm/LeetCode/[Easy] [Solution] 653. Two Sum IV - Input is a BST.md

 * Time complexity : $O(n)$.
 The entire tree is traversed only once in the worst case.
 Here, $n$ refers to the number of nodes in the given tree.

 * Space complexity : $O(n)$.
-The size of the setset can grow upto $n$ in the worst case.
+The size of the $set$ can grow upto $n$ in the worst case.

 ## Approach #2 Using BFS and HashSet [Accepted]
 **Algorithm**

 In this approach, the idea of using the $set$ is the same as in the last approach.
 But, we can carry on the traversal in a Breadth First Search manner, which is a very common traversal method used in Trees.
 The way BFS is used can be summarized as given below.
 We start by putting the root node into a $queue$.
-We also maintain a setset similar to the last approach.
+We also maintain a $set$ similar to the last approach.
 Then, at every step, we do as follows:

 1. Remove an element, $p$, from the front of the $queue$.